Return to key areas of work

 In August 2025 new legislation was enacted that paused councils’ work on review and change of their RMA plans until 31 December 2027.
 Service measure 1 is to notify the Regional Policy Statement (RPS) and targeted amendments to the Canterbury Land and Water Regional Plan (Plan Change 8 (PC8)).
 Given the change to legislation it is now not within our power to achieve this measure.

 The planning team continued to undertake work required under the current regime and foundational work to prepare Council for the change to the planning regime signalled by central government, including preparatory work for a Regional Spatial Plan.
+This included ongoing engagement with Territorial Authorities to begin scoping work for the Regional Spatial Plan in preparation for the new plan to be in place 18 months after the new legislation is enacted.
+Work is also continuing on planning investigations into how Regional Council functions for resource management in the freshwater, biodiversity, land, water, coastal and air domains can be delivered under the new resource management legislation.

 The Canterbury Biodiversity Strategy is part of the regulatory framework.
 It does not have a service measure.
 At the 17 September Council meeting, the Te Rautaki Rerenga Rauropi o Waitaha | Waitaha Canterbury Biodiversity Strategy 2025 was adopted, replacing the Canterbury Biodiversity Strategy 2008.
 It has been prepared by the regional council in partnership with mana whenua, local councils and in collaboration with stakeholders and will guide our work on indigenous biodiversity.